 Toothbrush and paste

-Bring too your documents such as National health card and any letters from your doctors.
-They don’t like you taking in valuables either on the wards, bit if you dare not leave father’s half-hunter or the sock containing your life savings – give them to the ward manager, who’ll probably groan but cope.
+too your documents such as National health card and any letters from your doctors.
+They don’t like you taking in valuables either on the wards, but if you dare not leave father’s half-hunter, or the sock containing your life savings, give them to the ward manager, who’ll probably groan but cope.

 In a great many hospitals there’s no place for your clothes, so someone had better come with you to take them home again.
 Although I’ve known old hands who never go into hospital without a spare pair of trousers in a paper bag, just in case they decide to walk out.

 But it’s friendlier anyway going into